erenylldz/YZTA-2026---Datathon/README.md

 # YZTA-2026---Datathon
+Sleep & Cognitive Performance Dataset Analysis
-Dataset Overview
+Project Overview

-This dataset is a synthetic tabular dataset designed to investigate the relationship between individuals’ sleep habits, lifestyle characteristics, physiological and psychological conditions, and cognitive performance levels.
-Each observation in the dataset represents a single individual and includes a combination of demographic, behavioral, sleep-related, and health-related variables.
+This project focuses on the exploratory analysis of a synthetic tabular dataset designed to investigate the relationship between sleep behavior, lifestyle habits, physiological characteristics, psychological conditions, and cognitive performance levels.

-The primary objective of the dataset is to analyze how different sleep behaviors and daily lifestyle patterns may influence cognitive performance.
-The target variable of the dataset is bilissel_performans_skoru, a continuous numerical variable representing an individual’s cognitive performance score on a scale between 0 and 10.
+The dataset contains individual-level observations including demographic information, sleep-related measurements, behavioral variables, and health indicators.
+The primary objective is to examine how different sleep and lifestyle factors may be associated with cognitive performance outcomes.

-The dataset consists of:
+The target variable of the dataset is:

-Training set: 56,000 observations
+bilissel_performans_skoru

+which represents a continuous cognitive performance score ranging from 0 to 10.

+Dataset Structure
+Dataset	Rows	Columns
+Train	56,000	24
-Test set: 24,000 observations
+Test	24,000	23

-The training dataset includes the target variable, whereas the test dataset does not contain target information.
+The training dataset contains the target variable.
+The test dataset does not contain target information.
+Each observation represents one individual participant.
 Variable Categories

-The dataset contains variables belonging to several different categories.

 Demographic Variables

-These variables describe the general characteristics of individuals.

-Examples:
+Variables describing participant characteristics:

 yas
 cinsiyet